 The student will remain eligible to participate in any other sport where the student retains his or her amateur status.

-- J. No student shall be eligible to represent his/her school in interscholastic competition who has ever participated on the team of an institution higher than that of high school. - K. No student shall compete in any high school activity who is a graduate of a high school.
+J. No student shall be eligible to represent his/her school in interscholastic competition who has ever participated on the team of an institution higher than that of high school.